-Accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET, 415 N. Charles Street Baltimore, MD 21201

-Telephone (410) 347-7700.
+Accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET, 415 N. Charles Street Baltimore, MD 21201 - Telephone (410) 347-7700.

-• Students must be qualified to enter Pre-Calculus Algebra (MATH 123) Students who do not meet the recommended high school math prerequisites may be admitted; students may be admitted into Mechanical Engineering Technology upon completion of this prerequisite.
+• Students must be qualified to enter Pre-Calculus Algebra (MATH 123) Students who do not meet the recombe admitted; students and har meet the recombe admitted; students may be admitted into Mechanical Engineering Technology upon completion of this prerequisite.